 It's an M4 Sherman tank firing a 75mm round at over 2,500 feet per second at a destroyed truck.
 And, it's all shot in slow motion so you can watch the round spin to target.
 You know you want to see this.

-The crew over at the YouTube channel, The Slow Mo Guys, point their cameras at fast-moving events like potato guns firing, glass breaking, etc. And this week they dropped a video of an M4 Sherman tank firing at a range out in the desert.
+The crew over at the YouTube channel, The Slow Mo Guys, point their cameras at fast-moving events like potato guns firing, glass breaking, etc., so when they made a video of an M4 Sherman tank firing at a range out in the desert, we knew it was a must-see.
 And, yes, watching a World War II tank fire in slow motion is as fun as it sounds.

 WWII Tanks Firing in Slow Motion

 The video is above, obviously, and there are a few great spots to concentrate on.
 The first shot comes at 2:15, but they replay it in slow-motion at 2:35 and the video plays slowly enough that you can clearly see the round leave the barrel, see the burnt and unburnt powder leave the barrel, and then see the unburnt powder ignite in the open air into a large fireball.